Dev Mode. Emulators used.

 I'm going to read it first.

-All right approval of board policy number 6501 data privacy.
+All right approval board policy number 6501 data privacy.

 I move the school board adopt policy number 6501 data privacy as attached to the board action report.